 If cutting in butter is not your favourite part of a recipe, just remember when a recipe calls for cold butter, place the butter in the freezer for about 15-20 minutes, then grate it directly into the bowl, stir with a fork and there you have a coarsely crumbed mixture.

-Peach Crumb Cake
+- Chocolate Chip Crumb Cake

-How to Store the Crumb Cake:
+How to Store the Crumb Cake

 Baked Crumb Cake can also be frozen, wrap the cake tightly with plastic wrap, and place in an airtight freezer bag or container.
 Properly stored, the cake will last up to 3 months.